guyskk/filebrowser-upload/README.md

   --no-progress        Disable progress bar
   --override           Override files or not
-  --dry-run            Dry run mode (no upload)
+  --dry-run            Dry run mode (no upload) --no-input-folder    Remove input folder from full path when uploading.
+Only content of input folder will be uploaded.
 ```

 > :warning: **Specify password via params only in safe environment**